9-FS/nhentai_archivist/readme.md

 ## Known Issues

-- Searching by tags / downloading metadata often results in error 404 on seemingly random pages.\
+- ~~Searching by tags / downloading metadata often results in error 404 on seemingly random pages.\
 This behaviour is consistent even when the URL is opened by a browser, so I assume the problem to be on nHentai's side.
 Just ignore the warnings and let nHentai Archivist search and download multiple times to get everything reliably, ideally with a `SLEEP_INTERVAL` of at least 50.000 so searches are guaranteed to be far enough apart.
 After a few runs, you will notice all but the newest hentai being skipped during the download phase.
 That's when you know you got everything.
-See [issue #3](https://github.com/9-FS/nhentai_archivist/issues/3).
+See [issue #3](https://github.com/9-FS/nhentai_archivist/issues/3).~~\
+Seems to have been fixed upstream 2024-10-30.

 - nHentai contains a lot of duplicates.\
     There is currently no way to filter them out.
 Setting `CLEANUP_TEMPORARY_FILES` has been added to improve interoperability  with third party deduplication software.
 See [issue #6](https://github.com/9-FS/nhentai_archivist/issues/6).